-- 1 40,000 children for 3 consecutive months, then the department shall 2 do both of the following: - (a) As determined by the department, create a waiting list for new children entering the child development and care program. - (b) Begin the administrative process to decrease the income entrance eligibility threshold to not less than 160% of the federal poverty guidelines for the following month. - (3) If the fiscal year average number of children under the total paid children column, as reported by the DHHS child development and care program Table 41 from the published DHHS Green Book, is less than 32,000 children by March 31, 2023, then the department may increase the income entrance eligibility threshold up to 200% of the federal poverty guidelines. - Sec.
+- (2) If the average number of children under the total paid children column, as reported by the DHHS child development and care program Table 41 from the published DHHS Green Book, is more than 40,000 children for 3 consecutive months, then the department shall do both of the following: - (a) As determined by the department, create a waiting list for new children entering the child development and care program. - (b) Begin the administrative process to decrease the income entrance eligibility threshold to not less than 160% of the federal poverty guidelines for the following month. - (3) If the fiscal year average number of children under the total paid children column, as reported by the DHHS child development and care program Table 41 from the published DHHS Green Book, is less than 32,000 children, then the department may increase the income entrance eligibility threshold up to 200% of the federal poverty guidelines.

+Sec.
 1010.
 As a condition of receiving funds in part 1, within 10 days of the receipt of changes to the federal child care and development program, the department shall notify the house and senate chairpersons of the appropriations subcommittees responsible for the department budget, the house and senate fiscal agencies, and the state budget director.
-The notification shall include, but is not limited to: - (a) Changes to the federal matching award amount, including the amount of state resources necessary to draw down the total matching award. - (b) Changes to the amount of child care and development block grant that is awarded to this state. - (c) Any significant changes to the federal requirements on the child development and care program, indicating any new requirements that would require the appropriation of additional dollars. - Sec.
+The notification shall include, but is not limited to:

+- (a) Changes to the federal matching award amount, including the amount of state resources necessary to draw down the total matching award. - (b) Changes to the amount of child care and development block grant that is awarded to this state. - (c) Any significant changes to the federal requirements on the child development and care program, indicating any new requirements that would require the appropriation of additional dollars.

+Sec.
 1011.
-From the funds appropriated in part 1 for child
+From the funds appropriated in part 1 for child development and care public assistance, the department shall implement a biweekly block reimbursement rate schedule through the following block segments:

-- 1 development and care public assistance, the department shall 2 implement a biweekly block reimbursement rate schedule through the 3 following block segments: - (a) The block segment for a biweekly block reimbursement rate schedule for child care centers, group homes, and registered family homes, for paid part-time hours between 1 to 30 hours, shall be reimbursed at the hourly reimbursement rate. - (b) The block segment for a biweekly block reimbursement rate schedule for child care centers, group homes, and registered family homes, for paid part-time hours between 31 to 60 hours, shall be reimbursed as 60 hours. - (c) The block segment for a biweekly block reimbursement rate schedule for child care centers, group homes, and registered family homes, for paid full-time hours between 61 to 80 hours, shall be reimbursed as 80 hours. - (d) The block segment for a biweekly block reimbursement rate schedule for child care centers, group homes, and registered family homes, for paid full-time plus hours between 81 to 90 hours, shall be reimbursed as 90 hours. - (e) The block segment for a biweekly block reimbursement rate schedule for license exempt providers shall be reimbursed at their current hourly reimbursement rates.
+- (a) The block segment for a biweekly block reimbursement rate schedule for child care centers, group homes, and registered family homes, for paid part-time hours between 1 to 30 hours, shall be reimbursed at the hourly reimbursement rate. - (b) The block segment for a biweekly block reimbursement rate schedule for child care centers, group homes, and registered family homes, for paid part-time hours between 31 to 60 hours, shall be reimbursed as 60 hours. - (c) The block segment for a biweekly block reimbursement rate schedule for child care centers, group homes, and registered family homes, for paid full-time hours between 61 to 80 hours, shall be reimbursed as 80 hours. - (d) The block segment for a biweekly block reimbursement rate schedule for child care centers, group homes, and registered family homes, for paid full-time plus hours between 81 to 90 hours, shall

+1 be reimbursed as 90 hours.